radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 ![An image showing ](Media/Image8.30.jpg)

-Figure 8.30: Graphapi Schema File
+Figure 30: Graphapi Schema File

->**Note – if you are using Azure AD B2C, use the graphapib2c.orx file instead of the graphapi.orx file.**
+>[!note] If you are using Azure AD B2C, use the graphapib2c.orx file instead of the graphapi.orx file.

 #### Working with Extension Attributes